Fly Casting Instruction & Challenges

 American Casting Association Fly Casting Tournaments

 I have become a better caster, angler, and instructor through my ACA fly casting tournament experiences.
-I have been blessed to receive instruction and ongoing coaching from the very best fly casters on the planet.
-Thanks to their ongoing coaching and willingness to help me I have become a vastly improved fly caster and instructor.
-I am having fun and improving in each ACA tournament that I participate in.
-Most importantly, you can say I am truly practicing what I teach as an Everglades Fly Fishing Guide and Instructor.
-In brief, becoming a better fly caster requires practice time on the grass, as well as, on the water.
+I have been blessed to receive instruction and ongoing coaching from the best fly casters on the planet.
+Thanks to their coaching and willingness to help me, I have become a vastly improved fly caster and instructor.
+I am having fun and improving my scores in the ACA tournaments in which I participate.
+Most importantly, I practice what I teach as an Everglades Fly Fishing Guide and Instructor.
+In brief, becoming a better fly caster requires practice on the grass and the water.